Skip to main content

 Domain requests from the U.S. Supreme Court must be authorized by the director of information technology for the U.S. Supreme Court.

-Domain requests from states and territories must be authorized by the governor or someone in a role of significant, executive responsibility within the agency (department secretary, senior technology officer, or equivalent).
+Domain requests from states and territories must be authorized by someone in a role of significant, executive responsibility within the agency (department secretary, senior technology officer, or equivalent).

-Domain requests from state legislatures and courts must be authorized by an agency’s CIO or someone in a role of significant, executive responsibility within the agency.
+Domain requests from state and territory legislatures and courts must be authorized by an agency’s CIO or someone in a role of significant, executive responsibility within the agency.

 Domain requests from state-recognized tribal governments must be authorized by the tribal leader the individual state recognizes.